To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 Look at 40 grams of carbs in a sugary soda vs. 40 grams of carbs in a sweet potato.

-They will have a totally different effect on your physique.
+Each will have a totally different effect on your physique.
 You still must make good choices when it comes to choosing foods.

-When you are really trying to get as lean as possible knowing your daily macros makes the whole journey that much easier.
+When you are trying to get as lean as possible knowing your daily macros makes the whole journey that much easier.

 Once you begin to eat in this fashion it becomes second nature.
 You will not need to count anything.